dpuyda/scheduling/README.md

 ...
 scheduling::ThreadPool thread_pool;
 ```
-In the constructor, the `ThreadPool` instance creates several worker threads
+In the constructor, the `ThreadPool` class creates several worker threads
-that will be running in the background until the `ThreadPool` instance is
+that will be running in the background until the instance is
 destroyed.
 As an optional argument, the constructor of the `ThreadPool` class
 accepts the number of threads to create.
 By default, the number of threads is
 equal to `std::thread::hardware_concurrency()`.